Danish Wood Oil is a unique blend of natural oils and resins that penetrate, and enhance the natural beauty of all wooden surfaces.

 Application: Apply with a Foam Brush or Cloth

-Danish Oil can be used on all types of wood (oak, beech, maple etc) and on wood used in any environment.
+Danish Oil can be used on all types of wood (oak, pine, beech, walnut etc) and on wood used in any environment.

 - Interior & Exterior Wood